Nukesor/webhook-server/README.md

 Take a look at the example config file [webhook_server.yml](https://github.com/Nukesor/webhook-server/blob/master/webhook_server.yml).

+**DISCLAIMER:**

+This project is relatively young, which means:
+- Errors aren't handled in a nice way yet
+- Cross compilations for mac isn't tested yet.
+- Cross compilations for windows isn't tested yet.
+- There are probably some things regarding paths that aren't right on those platforms yet

 ## Installation:
 **Arch Linux:**
 Just install it with `yay -S webhook-server-git` or (yaourt if you like)